 There are plenty of benefits to pursuing criminal justice degrees through different media.
 An online criminal justice degree requires extensive discipline but it also allows students to work full-time or care for children during the day and learn at night.
 A traditional program has its benefits as well, especially because they allow the student to speak directly to a professor and to socialize with other students.
 For more information see our Criminal Justice FAQ or our Top 10 Listings.

 Students who are interested in enrolling in a criminal justice program may become overwhelmed when searching for the best schools.
-A wide variety of institutions offer both campus-based and online criminal justice degree programs, including community colleges, state colleges and universities, and private institutions.
+A wide variety of institutions offer both campus-based and online criminal justice degree programs, including community colleges, state colleges, and universities, and private institutions.

 Criteria for Top Schools

 While specific requirements for considering schools vary by publication, there are general characteristics that are usually universal for top schools.
-The first feature is accreditation, as accreditation is essential to ensure an institution meets the standards to offer high quality postsecondary education.
+The first feature is accreditation, as accreditation is essential to ensure an institution meets the standards to offering high-quality postsecondary education.
 The ranking of a college or university is also valuable, and the U.S. News and World Report, The Princeton Review, and other publications rank schools based on many different factors.
-Additional factors students should consider include reputation, quality of education programs, satisfaction of students, and the cost of tuition and related fees.
+Additional factors students should consider include reputation, quality of education programs, the satisfaction of students, and the cost of tuition and related fees.
 These aspects will provide assistance in selecting a school that meets both academic and personal needs.

 Criminal justice is an essential field that deals with protecting people, property, and assets from criminal activity.
 Working in this field has a variety of benefits and examples of the advantages of pursuing a career in this area are discussed as follows: